 - Half-Human Hybrid: The child in "Water Sprite".
 His mother is human and his father is a water goblin.

-- Identical Stranger: The two step-sisters in "The Golden Spinning Wheel" look absolutely alike, despite the fact that they share no genetical material.
+- Identical Stranger: The two step-sisters in "The Golden Spinning Wheel" look absolutely alike, despite the fact that they share no genetic material.

 - Lit Fic: Big time.
-Czech kids must know this book perfectly as it's one of the most important text from the 19th century and in the canon of Czech literature.
-They usually have to learn at least one poem (or its extract, as some are quite long) by heart.
+Czech kids must know this book perfectly as it's one of the most important texts from the 19th century and is counted in the Czech literary canon.
+They usually have to learn at least one poem (or a part of one, as some are quite long) by heart.